 Our podiatrist Northwest Indiana practice alleviates diabetic neuropathy, pinched nerves and nerve pain in the foot and ankle using a variety of treatment options including the Dellon nerve release surgery procedures.
 We are proud to offer the Dellon nerve release surgery to the Chicago, Illinois and Northwest Indiana area.
-By the way, you can feel confident in your care at Friendly Foot Care as we have had the honor of earning the “Best Podiatrist” award from the Post-Tribune and “Best of the Region” from the NWI Times repeatedly – in fact, an amazing nine times!
+By the way, you can feel confident in your care at Friendly Foot Care as we have had the honor of earning the “Best Podiatrist” award from the Post-Tribune and “Best of the Region” from the NWI Times repeatedly – in fact, an amazing ten times!
 Read patient reviews of our care by clicking here.

 The Dellon nerve release surgery procedures were developed by renowned peripheral neurosurgeon Dr. Lee Dellon.
 Dr. Dellon is a pioneer in alleviating nerve problems and diabetic neuropathy.